-In response to the remote working trend in the aftermath of the pandemic, EIL has implemented changes to ensure smooth operations and mitigate associated risks.
-Cybersecurity measures have been enhanced to ensure that there is a secure, reliable digital infrastructure and collaboration tools to enable seamless communication and workflow management.
-Furthermore, EIL prioritized employee well-being by offering flexible work schedules and mental health support.
-By addressing technological, security, and employee engagement challenges, EIL is effectively adapting to the new remote work environment while maintaining productivity and service quality.
+Cybersecurity measures have been highly enhanced and enforced to offer a secure and reliable digital infrastructure and collaboration tools that enable seamless communication, workflow management and continuity.
+Furthermore, EIL continued to prioritise employee well-being by offering flexible work schedules and mental health support.
+By addressing technological, security, and employee engagement challenges, EIL is effectively adapting to the present remote work environment while maintaining productivity and a high level of service quality.